+(Techné: Research in Philosophy and Technology, Vol. 20 No. 1, 2016)

 Genes, affect, and reason: Why autonomous robot intelligence will be nothing like human intelligence

 Henry Moss

 Abstract: Many believe that, in addition to cognitive capacities, autonomous robots need something similar to affect.
 As in humans, affect, including specific emotions, would filter robot experience based on a set of goals, values, and interests.
 This narrows behavioral options and avoids combinatorial explosion or regress problems that challenge purely cognitive assessments in a continuously changing experiential field.
 Adding human-like affect to robots is not straightforward, however.
 Affect in organisms is an aspect of evolved biological systems, from the taxes of single-cell organisms to the instincts, drives, feelings, moods, and emotions that focus human behavior through the mediation of hormones, pheromones, neurotransmitters, the autonomic nervous system, and key brain structures.
 We argue that human intelligence is intimately linked to biological affective systems and to the unique repertoire of potential behaviors, sometimes conflicting, they facilitate.
 Artificial affect is affect in name only and without genes and biological bodies, autonomous robots will lack the goals, interests, and value systems associated with human intelligence.
 We will take advantage of their general intelligence and expertise, but robots will not enter our intellectual world or apply for legal status in the community.